-One most important factor that has a great role in the installation process is to install the water softener into a proper wall having a power outlet.
-It is really helpful because if you install a water softener away from the wall then you have to reinstall it which can result in wastage of money and time.
+One most important factors that have a great role in the installation process is to install the water softener into a proper wall having a power outlet.
+It is really helpful because if you install a water softener away from the wall, then you have to reinstall it which can result in a waste of money and time.

 Furthermore, you must select a dry place to install the water softener because plugging the electricity into an outlet in a damp environment that is quite damn can result in safety issues.

-And after the regeneration is completed the brine solution must be disposed of by using a drain.
+And after the regeneration is completed, the brine solution must be disposed of using a drain.
 Thus, it would be perfect if you install your water softener near the drain so that you don’t have to worry about the brine solution.

-There are many people who want to install the water softener by their heaters so that they can have everything that controls water at the same place.
-But if you really want to install the water softener near the heater then you must keep at least 10 feet distance between the two.
+Many people want to install water softeners on their heaters so that they can have everything that controls water in the same place.
+But if you really want to install the water softener near the heater, you must keep at least 10 feet between the two.

 Water Softener Installation Process

 Like other appliances, you need some tools to install the water softener properly.
-Following are the things that you must have in order to set up your water softener.
+Following are the things that you must have to set up your water softener.